 Somebody who has contracted Emphysema will find themselves constantly weary and the dust has settled in the lung and damaged the inside.
 When the lungs are damaged then the sufferer will find it harder and harder to breath.
 This will cause the body to have a lack of oxygen.
 Unfortunately, there is no cure for Emphysema.

-How Will I Start Emphysema Compensation Claims?
+How To Start Your Claim For Emphysema Compensation

 What is an Emphysema Compensation Claim Worth?